 September (and May) is the best time to visit the park since it’s shoulder season and temperatures are ideal for hiking and exploring.
 The park is still accessible, but you won’t deal with the summer crowds.
 After September, the hiking trails and roads start shutting down due to snow.
-Some campsites close late September and many are closed by mid-October.
+So when you’re planning, keep in mind that some campsites close in late September, and many are closed by mid-October.

 11. Breckenridge CO

 Things You Can’t Miss: Main Street, Boreas Pass Road, McCullough Gulch